Woodbridge, Connecticut

 Woodbridge is a town in New Haven County, Connecticut, United States.
+The town is part of the South Central Connecticut Planning Region.
 The population was 9,087 at the 2020 census.
 The town center is listed on the National Register of Historic Places as Woodbridge Green Historic District.
-Woodbridge is part of the Amity Regional School District #5, rated the #1 school district in New Haven County and the 10th best school district in CT by Niche in 2021.
-As of 2019 Woodbridge has the 7th highest median household income in CT.
+Woodbridge is part of the Amity Regional School District #5, rated the #1 school district in New Haven County and the 10th best school district in Connecticut by Niche in 2021.
+As of 2019, Woodbridge had the seventh highest median household income in Connecticut.

 History

 Woodbridge was originally called "Amity", having been carved out of land originally belonging to New Haven and Milford as an independent parish in 1739.
 In 1742, the Rev. Benjamin Woodbridge was ordained in Amity, and it is after him that the modern town was named.
 Woodbridge was incorporated in 1784.

 In 1661, the town was the location of one of the hideouts of the "Regicides"—three of the judges who signed the death warrant for King Charles I of England.
 The ruins of their hideout can be found on the nearby West Rock ridge, which runs along the town's eastern border.

 Thomas Darling (1720–1789), a tutor at Yale College and later an entrepreneur in New Haven, moved to town in 1774.
 His home is now the Darling House Museum, operated by the Amity & Woodbridge Historical Society.
 The original farms of Woodbridge were located in the area of the West River Valley known as The Flats.

 In the modern era, Woodbridge has undergone significant suburbanization.

-Following the onset 2020 George Floyd protests, Woodbridge and other affluent towns in Connecticut have faced criticism certain civic organizations alleging the practice of exclusionary zoning.
+Following the onset of the 2020 George Floyd protests, Woodbridge and other affluent towns in Connecticut have faced criticism from certain civic organizations alleging the practice of exclusionary zoning.
 In early 2021, local housing advocacy group Open Communities Alliance called upon Woodbridge to amend its zoning codes to allow for more housing developments, and enable more low-income and minority residents to live in the town.
 The group cited that just 0.2% of Woodbridge’s land area permits two-family dwellings.
-In response to efforts by the group, Woodbridge's Town Plan and Zoning Commission approved a revision in June 2021 to the town's zoning rules to allow for multi-family homes and ADUs on 2% the town's land.
+In response to efforts by the group, Woodbridge's Town Plan and Zoning Commission approved a revision in June 2021 to the town's zoning rules to allow for multi-family homes and ADUs on 2% of the town's land.
 The Open Communities Alliance voiced disappointment regarding the scale of the change, and filed a lawsuit alleging Woodbridge was in violation of Connecticut's Zoning Enabling Act and Fair Housing Act in August 2022 in a case which has attracted statewide attention.